 Closure violations: See someone violating Town closures?
 Let us know.
 Georgina by-law officers can issue fines starting at $750 for violation of the provincial orders during COVID-19.
 If you see non-compliance, call the Municipal Law Enforcement Division at 905-476-4301, ext.
 2279 or 2272.
 For after hours and weekends, call ext.
 2281.
 If your call goes to voicemail, leave a detailed message including the date, time and location of the violation, and an officer will investigate.

-Georgina Public Library, Stephen Leacock Theatre, the Link, Georgina Leisure Pool, Georgina Gym, Sutton Arena, Georgina Ice Palace and Club 55 locations: Closed until further notice.
+Stephen Leacock Theatre, the Link, Georgina Leisure Pool, Georgina Gym, Sutton Arena, Georgina Ice Palace, Georgina Pioneer Village and Club 55 locations: Closed until further notice.

 Facility rentals: All third-party rentals are cancelled until further notice.
 Refunds will be issued for cancellations.

 Human Resources: The health and well-being of Town of Georgina employees, residents and job applicants is our top priority.
 In response to COVID-19, the Town of Georgina will not be conducting any in-person interviews at this time.
 We will be suspending all new postings until further notice.

 Continuing with its staged approach to reopening, effective July 20, 2020, the Town of Georgina is reopening De La Salle Park and beach with reduced capacity and new restrictions.
 The beach and park will be open from 8 a.m. to 8 p.m. daily with Town staff on site to monitor and control the number of users permitted in the park.
 On weekends, police officers will be on site to monitor and support Town Staff where needed and assist with traffic control.
 Painted social circles will be placed on the park grass directing visitors to maintain physical distancing.
 Once the park has reached the maximum safe capacity, further access into the park will be restricted.
 For more information, visit georgina.ca/beaches.